unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-in-web-applications.md

 ## Autoconfiguration of Blockchain Network

 In some scenarios, the system might not be flexible enough to easily distinguish between various Ethereum testnets on compile time.
-For such cases, the resolution library provides a special async constructor which should be waited for `await Resolution.autonetwork(options)`.
+For such cases, the resolution library provides a special async constructor which should be waited for `await Resolution.autoNetwork(options)`.
 This method makes a JSON RPC "net\_version" call to the provider to get the network id.

 This method configures CNS and UNS.
 ZNS is supported only on Zilliqa mainnet.
 You can provide a configured provider or a blockchain url as in the following example: